Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: Introduction

 \gap

-Second, it may not be easy to determine the sample size in the SAA problem before executing the numerical algorithm, so practically one may need to solve multiple nonconvex and nonsmooth SAA subproblems with independently generated sample sets of large sample sizes.
-Instead of adopting the SAA scheme that only deals with the difficulty for evaluating the expectation, we simultaneously approximate the expectation by sample averaging and construct convex surrogates for the discretized problems; By doing this, we may obtain satisfactory descent progress in the early iterations with relatively small sample sizes.
+Second, when the SAA scheme is applied to nonconvex problems, it does not provide computational algorithms for solving subproblems, so one need to design a numerical algorithm for the determinisitic subproblems.
+In contrast, the subproblems in the SMM algorithm are convex; thus the algorithm is readily implementable in practice by state-of-the-art convex programming methods.
+Moreover, it may not be easy to determine the sample size in the SAA problem before executing the algorithm, so practically one may need to solve multiple nonconvex and nonsmooth SAA subproblems with independently generated sample sets of large sample sizes.
+Instead of adopting the SAA scheme that only approximates the expectation, we simultaneously approximate the expectation by incremental sample averaging and convex surrogation; by doing this, we may obtain satisfactory descent progress in the early iterations with relatively small sample sizes.

 \gap